maver01/find-the-dog-server-1/README.md

 ## Description

 The code handles the the requests from the frontend, by implementing an API that can receiving images from the post requests at frontend, and redirecting them to a queueing system through a kafka topic, that is later processed by an independent python microservice module that process the images.
-The processed images are then ontained by consuming from a second kafka topic and made available to the frontend through API request.
+The processed images are then received by consuming from a second kafka topic and made available to the frontend through API request.

 Main directory tree: